nicolai-wachenschwan/Gridfinity_Shadowboard_Maker/README.md

 ## Known Bugs

-*   **Mobile Experience**: The application is not yet optimized for mobile devices and may not work as expected.
+*   **Mobile Experience**: The application does not work on mobile devices due to reloading issues.

 ## User Path